Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 ```
 sudo docker-compose up -d
 ```
-In case you need to restart this compose after the wireguard connection - make sure to delete the data and letsencypt dirs.
+In case you need to restart this compose after the wireguard connection - make sure to delete the data and letsencrypt dirs.

 SSH using -L flag to port forward 8080